- McGill users only

 All Montreal residents may register for free access to the collections of the Bibliothèque et Archives nationales du Québec.
 Present a valid photo ID and proof of residency to obtain a borrowing card.

-A CREPUQ card allows its holder to borrow materials from other academic libraries.
+A BCI card allows its holder to borrow materials from other academic libraries.
 McGill undergraduate students, graduate students, and faculty can request a card from the service desk of any McGill branch library.
-Graduate and faculty CREPUQ cards grant their holders borrowing rights at participating university libraries across Canada.
+Graduate and faculty BCI cards grant their holders borrowing rights at participating university libraries across Canada.
 For more information, visit McGill Library's "Borrowing in person at other universities" page.

 Students and faculty may use other libraries' collections - possibly with certain restrictions - even if they do not have borrowing privileges.